PythonOT/POT/docs/source/readme.rst

 -  Stochastic Optimization for Large-scale Optimal Transport (semi-dual problem [18] and dual problem [19])
 -  Non regularized free support Wasserstein barycenters [20].
+-  Unbalanced OT with KL relaxation distance and barycenter [10, 25].

 Some demonstrations (both in Python and Jupyter Notebook format) are available in the examples folder.